|

 Wind power plants

 Wind power plants use the wind to turn turbine blades.
 This movement drives a generator, producing electricity.
-Wind power plants are a key component of the transition to greener energy.
+Wind power plants are a key component of the transition to greener energies.

 Comparison of types of power plants

-A power plant is designed to transform primary energy into electricity.
-This process relies on different systems and technologies depending on the type of power plant, whether it is thermal, nuclear, hydraulic, or wind.
-The main objective remains the same: to produce electric current to meet consumer needs.
+A power plant is designed to transform a primary energy into electricity.
+This process relies on different systems and technologies depending on the type of plant, whether it is thermal, nuclear, hydraulic, or wind.
+The main objective remains the same: to produce an electric current to meet consumer needs.

 The fundamental elements of a power plant

 At its core, a power plant consists of two main components: a turbine and a generator.
-The turbine captures and converts energy from a primary source, whether it be steam, moving water, gas, or wind, into mechanical energy.
-This mechanical energy is then transmitted to a generator, which transforms the motion into electrical energy.
+The turbine captures and converts the energy from a primary source, whether it is steam, moving water, gas, or wind, into mechanical energy.
+This mechanical energy is then transmitted to a generator, which transforms the movement into electrical energy.

 Operation of a thermal power plant